Azure/azure-kusto-python/quick_start/oneclick_instruction_box.md

 1. Download the **DOWNLOAD_LINK**
 2. Unpack the script to your folder of choice
-3. Open a command line window and CD into the folder you created
+3. Open a command line window and CD into the above folder
 4. Run `python -m pip install azure-kusto-data azure-kusto-ingest`
 5. Run `python kusto_sample_app.py`.
 It will already be configured to your cluster and source.